Family Camp at Camp Pinnacle

 Are counselors available to watch my children?

 During family camp, we anticipate that families will participate in activities together.
 As such, parents must be responsible for their children at all times.
 Counselors will be in activity areas throughout the day to facilitate instruction but cannot be responsible for the supervision of children.
 Children over the age of 10, who have passed the swim test, may swim under the supervision of our lifeguards without a parent present but with parent permission.
-Babysitters may be arranged with notice at an additional cost.

 Food at Camp Pinnacle